 Atonement has come to mean paying a penalty to meet legal demands.
-When the Bible was first translated to English Atonement referred to the state of being in unity – being AT-ONE.
+But when the Bible was first translated to English, Atonement referred to the state of being in unity: AT-ONE-MENT.

-Reconciliation … specifically the reconciliation between God and humanity effected by the death, burial, and resurrection of Christ. … The New Testament rarely uses a word for atonement.
-The basic Greek word is usually translated “to reconcile”.
+Reconciliation … specifically the reconciliation between God and humanity effected by the death, burial, and resurrection of Christ. … The basic Greek word is usually translated “to reconcile”.
 The basic meaning is to establish friendship.

 Therefore Romans 5:10, in the NASB, reads:

-“For if while we were enemies we were reconciled to God through the death of His Son, much more, having been reconciled, we shall be saved by His life” (Rom 5:10).
+“For if while we were enemies we were reconciled to God through the death of His Son.”

-So how did the meaning of the word atonement change so much?
-It was the forensic doctrine of salvation that changed the meaning of “atonement” over the centuries.
-The forensic doctrine of salvation teaches that somebody must pay for sins committed.
-TIt presents God as angry and the death of Christ as a sacrifice to pacify God.
+It was the forensic doctrine of salvation that changed the meaning of “atonement” over the course of the centuries.
+This doctrine teaches that somebody must pay for sins committed.
+It presents God as angry and the death of Christ as a sacrifice to pacify God.
 It was because the reformers had this understanding of the purpose of Christ’s death that the meaning of “atonement” has slowly changed over the centuries to “reparation for an offence or injury” (Merriam-Webster).

 God is not our Enemy; we were His enemies.
 God was not angry; He initiated salvation through Christ.
 Christ’s death did not reconcile God to us, but we were reconciled to God; the Source of all Life.
 The death of His Son did not change God; it changed the on-looking universe.